aimeos/aimeos-docs/src/frontend/jsonapi/customer.md

 It's also possible to delete a user account and remove all associated data (like addresses), except orders.
 All order related data will stay untouched because it's only loosely related to customer accounts and must be available for accounting reasons.

-Every user can only delete his own account and she/he must be logged in to do so.
+Every user can only delete his own account, and she/he must be logged in to do so.

 !!! tip
     The way a user is authenticated depends very much on the PHP framework you use.
 Please have a look at the documentation of the respective framework of your choice, e.g. at Laravel [Passport](https://laravel.com/docs/master/passport)/[Sanctum](https://laravel.com/docs/master/sanctum) or Symfony [Guard](https://symfony.com/doc/current/security/guard_authentication.html).